Hematopoietic cell surface markers (CD34 and more)

 • Unveiling complex interactions: Omics data provides insights into different layers of cellular information, from genes and proteins to metabolites.
 Integrating surface marker data with these can uncover how genetic mutations, metabolic pathways, and protein expression interact, influencing disease progression and drug response.

-• Identifying novel targets: By analyzing correlations between surface markers and other omics data, researchers can identify potential new therapeutic targets that were not evident from looking at each data set individually.
+• Identifying novel targets: By analyzing correlations between cell surface markers and other omics data, researchers can identify potential new therapeutic targets that were not evident from looking at each data set individually.

-• Personalized medicine: Integrating information from individual patients’ surface markers and other omics data can pave the way for personalized treatment plans tailored to their specific disease characteristics and predicted response to specific drugs.
+• Personalized medicine: Integrating information from individual patients’ cell surface markers and other omics data can pave the way for personalized treatment plans tailored to their specific disease characteristics and predicted response to specific drugs.

 • Improved risk stratification: Integrating omics data can help better categorize patients into risk groups based on their molecular profiles, allowing for more targeted prevention and treatment strategies.